NedStickler/painless-pixel-art/README.md

 # Painless Pixel Art
-Painless Pixel Art is a set of tools for creating simple pixel art objects.
+Painless Pixel Art is a tool for creating simple pixel art objects.

 ## About
 Generative AI has allowed for easy access to art generation for a variety of purposes.
 Asking generative AI to produce pixel art, however, results in a *stylised* output, and is not correctly represented with the appropriate number of pixels.